-Believe it or not, there’s more to energy switching than simply cutting the cost of your gas and electricity bills.
+Believe it or not, there’s more to energy switching than simply finding the best energy deals to cut the cost of your gas and electricity bills.

 Although getting the best-priced tariff is often the main motivation for switching energy supplier, the latest Which? research on the best and worst energy suppliers once again highlights the importance of choosing a supplier that not only offers value for money, but also good customer service, along with clear and accurate billing.